Oneo64/The-Mirk-of-Agmundr/Writing/FirstDraft/Chapter3.md

 *<p align=center>Chapter 3</p>*
 <p align=center>NEGOTIATIONS</p>
+Eager to leave the dark forest, Ljörn trod out with his exploration party back to the farmstead.
+They had reached there before the sun dipped low.
+Still, Ljörn was reluctant to take his armour off, keeping it on as he ate, and even when it was time for rest.
+And like always, once his equipment was put away, he had trouble falling asleep.

+Minutes had gone by, and he rolled again to make himself comfortable.
 At first, everything Ljörn saw was darkness.
 Nothing there he felt, nor did he smell; None he saw, and none he heard.
 Then, there he was.

 *A shiny goblet sat half-buried in the sand of the shore.
 The waves crashed into the beach, and the moon was very bright.
 The farmstead wasn't there anymore, but a vast expanse of forest and hill.
 Approaching the goblet, his hand reached for it, curious what it was.*